allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 mgreen@allegheny.edu <br>
 Alden Hall, #209

-I respond to emails within one business day.
+I respond to emails and Discord messages within one business day.
+This means that messages sent on Friday morning may not receive a response until Monday!
+Accordingly, questions about assignments due over the weekend should be sent by end of day Thursday.

 ## Syllabus